Guide to Selling a House by Auction

 We broadly categorise the two types of property auction as:

-• Traditional auction
+• On-the-day auction

-• Modern auction
+• Extended auction

-Traditional auction
+On-the-day auction

-Traditional auction is the type of auction most people are familiar with.
+On-the-day auctions are the type of auction most people are familiar with.
 The type of auction you might expect to see on television!
 With 3 to 4 weeks of intensive marketing and a few minutes of bidding on auction day.

 • Fixed timescale – bidding takes place on a set date.